 Want to save money on your next cruise?

 To recap, here are great ways we have discovered to make our cruise travel affordable.
-The most important thing is to do a little research online to decide what is available and your expectations for your cruise.
+The most important thing is to research online to decide what is available and what your expectations are for your cruise.

-4. Avoid booking a cruise during spring breaks, holidays, or summer.
-Choose, instead, to cruise during shoulder seasons.
+- Avoid booking a cruise during spring breaks, holidays, or summer.
+Instead, choose to cruise during shoulder seasons.
 Consider transatlantic, transpacific, and repositioning cruises.

-5. Ask your cruise line if they offer military, senior, home state discounts, or any other discounts.
+- Ask your cruise line if they offer military, senior, home state discounts or other discounts.

-6. Consider an inside, oceanview, or even a guaranteed cabin to get the lowest prices.
+- Consider an inside, oceanview, or guaranteed cabin for the lowest prices.

-7. Visit the future cruise desk onboard ship during a cruise to book a future cruise at discounted prices or special perks.
+- Visit the future cruise desk onboard the ship during a cruise to book a future cruise at discounted prices or special perks.

 Cruising is different now, but still the same